Six Steps to Ease Workplace Transitions.

 - Organize your workspace, equipment, materials, desk, vehicle, files, etc.

-- Purge or pass along unneeded items.
+- Purge or donate unneeded items.

 - Complete exit details and paperwork.